Cogmasters/concord/README.md

    well written instructions from [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) about how to get token and join bot to a server.

-2. invite your bot to your server
+2. invite your bot to a testing server.
+We can invite your bots to our testing servers.
 3. run `./echo-bot.exe` in the same folder of `bot.config`

 ## Test echo-bot